-AP Statistics (0337)

-Prerequisites: Algebra I, Geometry, Algebra II & Teacher Recommendation
+AP Statistics (0337) 5 Credits Prerequisites: Algebra II Honors, CP Statistics, or Algebra II & Teacher Recommendation or AP Potential Recommendation (Grade 12) Full Year Grades 11-12

 The purpose of this class is to provide a college level alternative for seniors.
 Statistics AP will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four broad conceptual themes to this course.